Āryatārā Atiyoga

 practitioners who violated major precepts could purify their grave

 offenses.
-The Buddha explained that this dhāraṇī had been proclaimed by the
+The Buddha explained that this dhāraṇī had been proclaimed

-and restoration of purity.
-This prayer is also included in the High King
+method for repentance and the restoration of purity.
+This prayer is

-Avalokiteśvara Sutra (Chinese: 高王觀世音真經)
+(Chinese: 高王觀世音真經)

 (Taishō Tripiṭaka, Vol. 85, no. 2898),

-a popular Mahāyāna protective scripture invoking Avalokiteśvara and the
+a popular Mahāyāna protective scripture invoking Avalokiteśvara and

-Buddhas of the ten directions for deliverance from suffering and the
+the Buddhas of the ten directions for deliverance from suffering and

-purification of karmic obstacles.
+the purification of karmic obstacles.

 Calling, calling out; Revealing, revealing all; Making heartfelt prayers; Dissolving, disappearing blame; Vanishing vanished blame; Eminent virtues appear; All blame is truly buried and gone by this power; So Be It!